austinauyeung/C9/README.md

 - [Acknowledgment](#acknowledgments)

 ## Overview
 Because of their different navigation paradigms, each cursor mode maps gestures uniquely as will be shown below.
-While both modes can be **enabled** simultaneously (by setting an activation key), only one cursor can be **active** at a time.
+While both modes can be **enabled** simultaneously (by mapping their activation key or shortcut), only one cursor can be **active** at a time.
 As a final note, <ins>all buttons in the numpad and D-pad are generally reserved/intercepted while the cursor is active</ins>.

 The following options can be configured, which affects scrolls and zooms in both modes:
 - Natural scrolling